5 Reasons Why Your Dog Scratching Harness – How to stop it?

 In many cases, dogs scratch at their harnesses because they have a negative association with them.

-This could be due to past experiences, such as being pulled too hard or being restrained in a way that made them feel uncomfortable.
+This could be due to past experiences, such as being pulled too hard or restrained in a way that made them uncomfortable.
 It could also be due to general anxiety or fear of the unknown.

 With time and compassion, you may assist your dog in overcoming its phobia so it can go on walks and engage in other activities.